 Another issue that often arises during the holidays for divorced or separated families is a last-minute change request.
 For example, perhaps a grandparent is coming in the last minute for Thanksgiving for a couple of days, but it is the other parent’s year for Thanksgiving Break.
 While no one will expect a parent to give up their Thanksgiving Holiday to the other parent simply because they have a relative in town who wants to see the minor children, a Court would likely try to allocate some time over Thanksgiving Break for the children to see their grandparent.
 Perhaps it is dinner or a special lunch.
 The only exception would be if there is pre-planned travel.
 When it comes to last-minute requests or changes, common sense and courtesy is “money in the bank” for you to use later with your ex, or sometimes even in Court.
 Plus, it is good for your children to see that their parents work together and show flexibility and cooperation.

-Holiday parenting time, along with school break and vacation parenting time can often be the hardest parenting time schedules to sort out.
+Holiday parenting time, along with school breaks and vacation parenting time can often be the hardest parenting time schedules to sort out.
 However, it is always best to try and be cooperative and work out an arrangement that benefits everyone, including the children, instead of running into Court and spending time and money.